-When only particular employees or certain groups within the organization have access to data, it slows processes down and doesn’t provide a full picture of an issue to those outside of the data silo.
+When only certain groups within the organization have access to data, it slows processes down.
+Additionally, it doesn’t provide a full picture of an issue to all.
 This creates bottle-necking and could lead to misdiagnosed errors on a system.

 In contrast, AIOp tools boost collaboration, workflows, and bandwidth within IT groups.
 In breaking down data silos, AIOps makes data available for all teams to analyze and monitor.
 This, in turn, leads to faster identification and resolution for any errors while increasing productivity.

 Furthermore, it also extends into the rest of the organization.
 With customized reports and dashboards, teams across departments can understand their tasks and requirements quickly.
 Not only that, AIOps tools down data silos and bolsters inter-departmental conversations that drive better business metrics.